anilmawji/ITPortal/README.md

-# ITPortal
+# PowerShell Script Runner

 Microsoft-focused desktop application for internal IT operations, made with .NET MAUI Blazor Hybrid.

-PowerShell script executor and device inventory tracker.
+Provides a modern interface to interact with PowerShell script blocks and manage an automation codebase.

 ![login](https://github.com/anilmawji/ITPortal/assets/36245645/6e43a489-54a7-4bd1-a095-26491ef70cd1)